 So far, it is not fully understood what causes cells to become abnormal and to grow without control.
 Some factors have been observed to increase the risk of developing cancer of the cervix.

 HPV: The most important risk factor is the infection of the cervix with HPV.
 HPV is one of the most common sexually transmitted infections (STIs).
-It is estimated that 75% of individuals who are sexually active will have at least one HPV infection in their lifetime.
+It is estimated that 75% of individuals who are sexually active will have at least one HPV infection in their lifetime, many of which are without symptoms.
 While some types of HPV cause genital warts, other strains of the virus can infect the cervix and then cause abnormal changes within the cells that may slowly progress to cancer.
 It is important to note that most women diagnosed with cervical cancer had a previous HPV infection; however, not all women with an HPV infection will develop this type of cancer.

 Sexual activity: Becoming sexually active at an early age is linked to a higher risk of cervical cancer.
 Also, certain sexual behaviours (such as having multiple sex partners and partners who have multiple partners) can increase a woman's likelihood of becoming infected with HPV, thereby increasing the risk of cervical cancer.